-The main triptych collage Little Women depicts the beauty and splendour enjoyed by the mistress, unaware of the rage and frustration of the maids busily working in the background.
-In the large scale collage No One in Particular and floor artwork, young women are revealed behind the decorative designs with the use of an AR app.
+Other works include Little Women, a triptych collage that depicts the beauty and splendour enjoyed by the mistress, who is unaware of the maids busily working in the background.
+In the large-scale collage, No One in Particular and the floor artwork, young women are revealed behind decorative designs, with the use of an augmented reality app.

-The work was created during a six-month artist residency at Normanby Hall and generously supported by North Lincolnshire Council and Arts Council England through the Humber Museums Partnership.
+The work was created during an artist residency at Normanby Hall, Lincolnshire, in which the artist was invited to produce a series of artworks that would interpret the collection in new and exciting ways.
+The project was generously supported by North Lincolnshire Council and Arts Council England through the Humber Museums Partnership.

-New work was commissioned in 2023 to include wall collage installations.
+New artwork was commissioned in 2023 to include a wall collage installation.

 There's really no such thing as the 'voiceless'.
 There are only the deliberately silenced, or the preferably unheard.